fossunited/fossunited/README.md

 $ pip install pre-commit
 $ pre-commit install
 ```

+### Contribution
+Want to contribute to the platform ?
+Checkout the [contribution guidelines](https://github.com/fossunited/fossunited/blob/develop/CONTRIBUTING.md).

 ## License
 The repository has been released under [AGPL-3.0](https://github.com/fossunited/fossunited/blob/develop/LICENSE).
 By Contributing to the FOSS United Platform, you agree that all your contributions will be licensed under AGPL License.